-Using a RM system in your organization have lots of benefits including
+Using an RM system in your organization has lots of benefits including

 - Manage records lifecycle from creation to disposition.

 - Efficient retrieval and disposition of records.

-- Protect records that are critical to the business operations.
+- Protect records that are critical to business operations.

 - Eliminate fines and penalties by ensuring full compliance with laws and regulations.

 - Automatic records disposition based on the retention schedule.

-- Cut cost associated with physical storage space.
+- Cut costs associated with physical storage space.

 - Allow employees to work on higher important tasks by minimizing manual work.

-Both techniques are essential practices to any organization, especially in the digital transformation era.
+Both techniques are essential practices for any organization, especially in the digital transformation era.
 Most of the DMS and ECM systems available in the market support the complete RM requirements.

 What is the difference between documents and records?